CBurruss/python-for-r-users/readme.md

 ### 2. R Kernel for Jupyter — IRkernel

 This analysis uses IRkernel, which is an `R` kernel for Jupyter.
-Install is handled in the `install_dependencies.R`, but the user must ensure that their IDE and detect the kernel.
+Install is handled in the `install_dependencies.R`, but the user must ensure that their IDE can detect the kernel.

 TO-DO: Update IRkernel with updated instructions